frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/setting-up/email/email-domain.md

 #### Entered everything but still unable to setup Email Domain?

-If you've entered and verified the above settings and are still unable to setup Email Domain, you can contact [ERPNext support](/in-app-support) for help.
+If you've entered and verified the above settings and are still unable to setup Email Domain, you can contact ERPNext support within your account for help.

 ### 2. Related Topics
 1. [Email Account](/docs/user/manual/en/setting-up/email/email-account)